JCWasmx86/Conquer/docs/compiling.md

 ### Prerequisites

 1. MSYS2
-2. Use the MINGW64 shell and install this packages: git base-devel mingw-w64-x86_64-libarchive mingw-w64-x86_64-curl mingw-w64-x86_64-gcc mingw-w64-x86_64-dlfcn mingw-w64-x86_64-headers-git zip unzip mingw-w64-x86_64-gtk3 mingw-w64-x86_64-libgee
+2. Use the MINGW64 shell and install these packages: git base-devel mingw-w64-x86_64-libarchive mingw-w64-x86_64-curl mingw-w64-x86_64-gcc mingw-w64-x86_64-dlfcn mingw-w64-x86_64-headers-git zip unzip mingw-w64-x86_64-gtk3 mingw-w64-x86_64-libgee
 	mingw-w64-x86_64-json-glib
 3. Install musescore3: You have to download the installer and run it.